RyanLee355/VatsimEventsMap/README.md

 ```bash
 npm run dev
 ```
 Open [http://localhost:3000](http://localhost:3000) to view the website.

+## Known Issues
+- **Missing Events/Airports**: Some airport ICAOs are not registered and will fail to show on the map.
+Notably, smaller airports that may not have been documented yet on TGAD. (e.g. KTRI, KBKW, KCRW)
+- **Reduced Performance**: Signficiantly reduced performance with many options enabled (difficult to solve, derived from limitations on react-globe).

 ## Acknowledgements
 - [react-globe.gl](https://github.com/vasturiano/react-globe.gl) - 3D Globe Model Visualiser